pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "No one can make you feel inferior without your consent."
 --Eleanor Roosevelt

+"You gain strength, courage, and confidence by every experience in which you really stop to look fear in the face.
+You're able to say to yourself 'I have lived through this horror.
+I can take the next thing that comes along.'
+You must do the thing you think you can not do."
+--Eleanor Roosevelt

 "A conservative is a man with two perfectly good legs who, however, has never learned to walk forward."
 --Franklin Delano Roosevelt

 "It is hard to fail, but it is worse never to have tried to succeed."
 --Theodore Roosevelt

+"I am what I am, and I'm good at it
+And you don't like me, well that isn't fucking relevant"
+--Ellie Roswell (of Wolf Alice), *Smile*

 "The follies which a man regrets most, in his life, are those which he didn't commit when he had the opportunity."
 --Helen Rowland